AstromaoLabs/.github/profile/README.md

 - 💻 **Enhance Your Coding Skills**: Learn new tools like GitHub workflows, Postman, Docker, certain programming practices, get used to working in a team and more, working with different programming languages and technologies, and more.
 - 🔗 **Collaborate Remotely**: Experience team-based workflows, including pull request reviews and  issue tracking.
 - 🧑‍💻 **Build Your Portfolio**: Add real-world projects to your resume or GitHub profile.
 - 🚀 **Work in a Safe Space**: Experiment, make mistakes, and grow in a supportive sandbox environment.
+- 👨‍💻 **Mike working community** Going through the working experience, you can easily go to your new developemt career or invite your team.

 ---

 ## **How It Works**
 - **Casual Participation**: Join when you like, work on what interests you, and contribute at your own pace.
-- **Structured Workflows**: Projects include templates and basic known workflows, though you are always welcome to enhance and improve the current setup.
+- **Structured Workflows**: Projects include templates and basic known workflows(e.g.issues, pull request) though you are always welcome to enhance and improve the current setup.
 - **Communication**: Stay connected on our **[Discord server (Coming soon!)](#)** to collaborate and discuss ideas.

 ---